-- A. It will comply with all of the terms, conditions, provisions, covenants, requirements, and warranties contained in this Agreement. - B. It will make no material false statement or misstatement of fact in connection with its receipt of the Grant, and all of the information it submits to Grantor relating to the Grant or the disbursement of any of the Grant will be true and correct. - C. It will use the Grant solely for expenditures to perform and complete the Grant Project or to pay for the completion of the Grant Project.
+- A. It will comply with all of the terms, conditions, provisions, covenants, requirements, and warranties contained in this Agreement. - B. It will make no material false statement or misstatement of fact in connection with its receipt of the Grant, and all of the information it submits to Grantor relating to the Grant or the disbursement of any of the Grant will be true and correct. - C. It will use the Grant solely for expenditures to perform and complete the Grant Project or to pay for the completion of the Grant Project. - D. The Grant Project will be performed and completed in full compliance with all applicable laws, statutes, rules, ordinances, and regulations issued by any federal, state, or local political subdivisions having jurisdiction over the Grant Project. - E. It has complied or will comply with the matching funds requirement contained in Section 2.12. - F. It will use best efforts: 1) to complete the Grant Project; and 2) secure funding sources needed for such completion, provided that Grantee's exercise of best efforts does not relieve Grantee of any of its obligations under this Agreement, including but not limited to the obligation to secure such funding or any required matching funds.

-- D. The Grant Project will be performed and completed in full compliance with all applicable laws, statutes, rules, ordinances, and regulations issued by any federal, state, or local political subdivisions having jurisdiction over the Grant Project. - E. It has complied or will comply with the matching funds requirement contained in Section 2.12. - F. It will use best efforts: 1) to complete the Grant Project; and 2) secure funding sources needed for such completion, provided that Grantee's exercise of best efforts does not relieve Grantee of any of its obligations under this Agreement, including but not limited to the obligation to secure such funding or any required matching funds. - G. It will furnish such satisfactory evidence regarding the representations and warranties described herein as may be reasonably required and requested in writing by Grantor.
+G. It will furnish such satisfactory evidence regarding the representations and warranties described herein as may be reasonably required and requested in writing by Grantor.

-SECTION 2.09 TERMINATION OR MODIFICATION FOR LACK OF FUNDS.
+Section 2.09 Termination or Modification for Lack of Funds.
 The Grant under this Agreement is subject to the availability and provision of funding from proceeds of taxes authorized by Minn.
 Stat. § 297A.993 and § 398A.04, subd.
 8 or by Bonds secured by such taxes.
-If, at any time, any of the Joint Powers Board Parties intend to use bonds to fund its share of funding hereunder:
+If at any time:

-- (i) these tax revenues available to Grantor are projected to be less than necessary to meet Grantor's financial commitments; - (ii) such Joint Powers Board Party or Parties fail to pass an approving resolution authorizing the issuance and sale of the Bonds; - (iii) such Joint Powers Board Party or Parties are unable to obtain an unqualified approving opinion of its nationally-recognized bond counsel as to: the validity of the Bonds, or exemption from federal gross income tax of interest on the Bonds if the Bonds are intended to be issued as tax-exempt; - (iv) such Joint Powers Board Party or Parties do not receive a bid for the purchase of the Bonds; or - (v) no bid received for the purchase of the Bonds results in a net interest cost on such Bonds that is acceptable to such Joint Powers Board Party or Parties;
+- (i) these tax revenues available to Grantor are projected to be less than necessary to meet Grantor's financial commitments; - (ii) (ii) Ramsey and Washington Counties fail to pass an approving resolution authorizing the issuance and sale of the Bonds; - (iii) the Ramsey and Washington Counties are unable to obtain an unqualified approving opinion of its nationally-recognized bond counsel as to: the validity of the Bonds, or exemption from federal gross income tax of interest on the Bonds if the Bonds are intended to be issued as tax-exempt; - (iv) (iv) Ramsey and Washington Counties do not receive a bid for the purchase of the Bonds; or - (v) (v) no bid received by Ramsey and Washington Counties for the purchase of the Bonds results in a net interest cost on such Bonds that is acceptable to Ramsey and Washington Counties; then Ramsey and Washington Counties: - shall as soon as practicable notify Grantee in writing of such situation; and - may unilaterally amend the payment schedule called for under this Agreement, reduce the Maximum Grant Amount, or cancel this Agreement.